 A graduate degree in fashion merchandising can open doors to a variety of careers in design houses and retail establishments.
 Some positions available might include purchasing agent, fashion marketing specialist, showroom manager, and personal shopper.
 In addition, graduates can find employment as purchasing managers, boutique owners or senior executive buyers.

-In the purchasing field, job growth was projected to be slower-than-average, with 2% growth expected from 2014 to 2024 for buyers and purchasing agents and managers, according to the U.S. Bureau of Labor Statistics (BLS).
-Purchasing managers earned a median annual salary of $108,120 while purchasing agents had $62,220, and wholesale and retail buyers made $52,940 as of May 2015, the BLS reported.
+In the purchasing field, job growth was projected to decline by 6% from 2018 to 2028 for buyers and purchasing agents and managers, according to the U.S. Bureau of Labor Statistics (BLS).
+Purchasing managers earned a median annual salary of $118,940 while buyers and purchasing agents had $62,750, as of May 2018, the BLS reported.

 Fashion merchandising graduate degrees are most commonly found as a master's program, preparing students for a variety of jobs in the fashion industry such as buying, selling, displaying or managing different aspects of fashion.